sinonjs/fake-timers/README.md

 ### `clock.tick(time)` / `await clock.tickAsync(time)`

-Advance the clock, firing callbacks if necessary. `time` may be the number of milliseconds to advance the clock by or a human-readable string.
+Advance the clock, firing callbacks if necessary. `time` may be the number of milliseconds to advance the clock by, a human-readable string, or a `Temporal.Duration` (requires Node 26+ or an environment with native Temporal support).
 Valid string formats are `"08"` for eight seconds, `"01:00"` for one minute and `"02:34:10"` for two hours, 34 minutes and ten seconds.

 The `tickAsync()` will also break the event loop, allowing any scheduled promise callbacks to execute _before_ running the timers.